praisenter/manual.praisenter.github.io/_includes/slide-components.md

 | M/d/yyyy h:mm a z | 11/8/2025 11:40 AM EST |
 {: .table .w-auto}

-You can also type in your own format.
-Here are all the options available:
+When typing in your own format, you have the following options available:

 | Option | Description | Output |
 |---|---|---|